prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ## Adapter Integration

 {: .alert.alert-info :}
-Prebid.js adapters don't need to change to support TCF v2.0 -- the consent string is passed through the same bidrequest location.
+Prebid.js adapters don't need to change to support TCF v2.0 if they already support TCF 1.1 -- the consent string is passed through the same bidrequest location.
 The bidder's endpoint, however, will need to change to support TCF v2.0.
+Once the endpoint supports TCF2, you can update the documentation.md file as described below above the table showing the list of TCF2-compliant bidders.

 If you are submitting changes to an adapter to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add the `gdpr_supported: true` variable to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).  **This will ensure that your adapter's name will automatically appear on the list of adapters supporting GDPR.**